I recently turned thirty-two, and it was the best birthday I can remember.

 I vaguely remember offering a heart-felt apology to the pastry gods for my abrupt change in loyalty; like I said, it was a big day for me.
 I never heard back, so apparently it was a big day for them too.

-I shared my insight with others and began work on a healthy collection of clean-eating recipes which quickly morphed into the beginnings of a cookbook for John's future clients.
+my insight with others and began work on a healthy collection of clean-eating recipes which quickly morphed into the beginnings of a cookbook for John's future clients.
 I found myself talking to anyone that would listen (and some who would have rather run away) about the glory of kale and the endless potential of black beans.

 My own little family changed the way we ate; my kids began begging for beets in their smoothies and salad in place of packaged of lunchables.
 Extended family members and friends asked for help and I joined them at the gym to offer advice and instruction.
 I emailed recipes and invited people over for whole-foods dinners, asking for feedback and honest opinions, all the while learning, stumbling, starting fresh and improving my own training and lifestyle changes.